JakeTrevor/capabilities-for-coders-v2/src/content/docs/cheri/purposes_of_sealed_capabilities.md

 capability to the same object.
 They serve several purposes related to security and capability-based systems:

 ### Tamper-Proofing

 Sealed capabilities help protect against tampering or unauthorized modification of capabilities.
 Once a capability is sealed, its properties (such as permissions and bounds) are fixed, and any attempt to tamper with the capability will result in an invalid capability.
-We can validate it using `cheri_is_valid`.
-Alternatively, a trap will be raised if the program attempts to use the invalid capability.
+Check a capability is valid using `cheri_is_valid`.
+Alternatively, if we try to use an invalid capability anyway, a trap will be raised.
 Please see the post [How do I seal a capability?](/cheri/how_to_seal) for more details.

 ### Code and Control Flow Integrity